 Indeed, my house has become a “museum,” as you will see when you go through the photos posted on this website (mostly in “Gallery 1“), each room cluttered with “prehistoric” items.
 My amiable “museum tour guides” will take you on a virtual tour through the entire house, one room at a time, as if you were actually here, and through many of the items displayed in each room.

 I’ve tried to make this website informative but also fun.
-Actually, big as this website is, it’s actually– like some sauropod dinosaurs – much bigger.
-Many of the pages have links to sub-pages…and some of those have links within links to yet more sub-pages.
+Yet big as this website is, it’s actually– like some sauropod dinosaurs — much bigger.
+Many of the pages have links (CLICK HERE) to sub-pages (HIGHLIGHTED IN YELLOW)…and some of those have links within links to yet more sub-pages.
 Don’t miss those; but, like a paleontologist out doing field work, you’ll have to dig.
 But I warn you, while much of this website is “paleontologically correct,” it is by no means, as you will discover, “politically correct” (it’s “BC,” not “PC”).